kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I wake up and feel quite unwell.
 - I've no idea why I might be dreaming about that.

-## Evidence of mass cyber stalking technology, or something more sinister
+## Evidence of mass cyber-stalking technology, or something more sinister

 - I'm back in Dénia on 15th July.
 - I was not sexually aroused at all while away.